 - The 2011 Much Ado About Nothing production IN THE EIGHTIES AT A TASTLESS VACATION RESORT

-- Shakespeare pulled one himself, Hamlet is basically Amleth WITH HAMLET AS A PRINCE INSTEAD OF A GOVERNOR'S SON!
+- Shakespeare pulled one himself; Hamlet is Amleth WITH HAMLET AS A PRINCE INSTEAD OF A GOVERNOR'S SON!

 - Miss Saigon is the Opera Madame Butterfly IN The Vietnam War, WITH A MORE SYMPATHETIC MALE LEAD!

-- The Threepenny Opera is The Beggar's Opera IN GERMAN, in Victorian or Edwardian times AND Darker and Edgier!
+- The Threepenny Opera is The Beggar's Opera in Victorian or Edwardian times (and Darker and Edgier).

 - Die Heilige Johanna der Schlachthöfe takes Schiller's Jungfrau von Orleans and transports her to the 20th century Chicago of Upton Sinclair's The Jungle.

-- Schwejk im Zweiten Weltkrieg (The Good Soldier Shvejk in World War 2) is Exactly What It Says on the Tin.
+- Schwejk im Zweiten Weltkrieg (The Good Soldier Shvejk in World War 2) transports Jaroslav Hasek's Good Soldier Svejk from World War One to World War II.

 - The Caucasian Chalk Circle takes an Chinese play based on a story of Judge Bao (which had already been translated into European languages, adapted into various plays and operas, and which Brecht himself had also transposed to his native Augsburg at the time of the Thirty Years' War in The Augsburg Chalk Circle) and transforms it into a play within a play performed just after the end of World War 2 in Georgia (the one in the Caucasus, obviously).